Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Out of all my suggestions, this is the easiest and least controversial to implement.

 NYT’s team should take 60 minutes to think up creative badge ideas and get them into a developer’s backlog.
-It would add a whole new level of delight to the experience.
+It would add a new level of delight to the experience.

 A few ideas to get started…